sudoblockio/tackle/docs/python-hooks.md

 > Note: Positional arguments sometimes need quoting to make sure the lexer is able to group inputs together properly.

+## Hook Keyword Args

+In some cases, it is useful to have additional keyword args mapped to a specific variable.
+For instance with the [tackle hook](https://github.com/robcxyz/tackle-box/blob/main/tackle/providers/tackle/hooks/tackle.py) which wraps the tackle main call, the field, `kwargs: str = "extra_context"` allows additional ,

 ## Hooks in Jinja

 Hooks with can also be called as [jinja filters](jinja.md#jinja-filters) allowing them to be called in 2 additional ways.
 Jinja filters can be called with positional arguments as described in the previous section (ie `{{jinja_filter(arg1,arg2)}}`) or if they have a single positional input, with a pipe (ie `{{some_var | jinja_filter}}`).
 For instance the previous example could have been additionally called the following way: